Configuring Cross-Cluster Trust

 - Importing new certificates.

-tool resides in the admincli-0
+The edftool tool resides in the admincli-0 pod, but

 the tool can also be run remotely from a Linux system with admin-level

-access to the cluster namespace.
+kubectl access to the cluster namespace.
 A client system

-tool must have Keytool JDK utility, which is
+running the edftool tool must have Keytool JDK utility, which is

 present if Java is installed.
 The tool uses SSH to log into both clusters and does